camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 </subsystem>
 ```

 It should be easy to see that the configuration consists of a single process engine which uses the Datasource `java:jboss/datasources/ProcessEngine` and is configured to be the `default` process engine.
-In addition, the Job Executor currently uses a single Job Acquisition also named default.
+In addition, the job executor currently uses a single Job Acquisition, also named default.

 If you start up your JBoss AS 7 / Wildfly 8 / 10 server with this configuration, it will automatically create the corresponding services and expose them through the management model.